soderlind/coding-standard/README.md

 ## Sniff

-`FullyQualifiedInternalFunctions`, a PHP CodeSniffer sniff that Checks if all internal PHP functions are fully qualified.
+`FullyQualifiedInternalFunctions`, a PHP CodeSniffer sniff that checks if the internal PHP functions are missing a backslash.

+### Why?:

+Function resolution without the backslash forces the PHP internals to verify for each function call if function or constant belongs to current namespace or the global namespace.
+With the backslash PHP does not check the current namespace and therefore execution is faster.

 ## Install